sk-m/y/README.md

 # Building and running

 Please, visit the `y-backend` and `y-frontend` folders for a guide on how to run this thing.
-It should be pretty straightforward, the frontend is just a simple Solid.js project , and, for the backend, we are using CMake without any crazy dependencies.
+It should be pretty straightforward - the frontend is just a simple Solid.js project and for the backend we are using CMake without any crazy dependencies.

 # Footnotes